 At the hotel

-Three restaurants, beach-front tea lounge, spa with treatment rooms, herbology centre, fitness facilities including private training rooms, hydrotherapy hall with sensory deprivation room, Russian banya, salt inhalation room, sound therapy hall, discovery sound path, over-water meditation deck, library, culinary arts centre, anti-gravity yoga pavilion, podologist centre.
-In rooms: Private pool, sea view, jadugar (butler) service, Bose sound system, hairdryer, WiFi, meditative balancing instruments, tea-and coffee-making kit, customised minibar, outdoor rain shower, Joali brand toiletries.
+Three restaurants, Mojo beach bar, tea lounge, spa with treatment rooms, herbology centre, fitness facilities including private training rooms, hydrotherapy hall with sensory deprivation room, Russian banya, salt inhalation room, sound therapy path, over-water meditation deck and yoga studio, library, culinary arts centre, anti-gravity yoga pavilion, podologist centre.
+In rooms: Private pool, sea view, jadugar (butler) service, bikes, Bose sound system, hairdryer, straighteners, WiFi, snorkelling gear, meditative balancing instruments, tea-and coffee-making kit, customised minibar, outdoor rain shower, Joali toiletries including aftersun, body lotion and insect repellent, custom Joali robes and flip flops

 Our favourite rooms